-In making their assessment, the trustees have considered the impact of the Covid-19 pandemic on the operations, activities, future plans and finances of the academy trust.
+In making their assessment, the trustees have considered the impact of the Covid-19 pandemic and inflationary pressures on pay and non-pay expenditure on the operations, activities, future plans and finances of the academy trust.

 Income

 All income is recognised when the academy trust has entitlement to the funds, the receipt is probable and the amount can be measured reliably.